This is a step-by-step guide to connecting a set of Redflow ZCell/ZBM2 batteries to an energy system using Victron Energy components.

 You should also re-check and further update these system components at regular intervals.
 These system elements and their functionality and feature sets are regularly improved over time by both Redflow and Victron based on learnings obtained and issues resolved in the field.

-The system components to check - and the recommended minimum firmware versions for each - are as follows (as at September 2019):
+The system components to check and update are as follows:

-- CCGX / Venus GX : Version 2.23 or later : check the Settings->Firmware page
+- CCGX / Venus GX : check the Settings->Firmware page

 - Note: The GX platform auto-updates itself by default